 And so, the journey begins.
 I attended the Atma Buti Sound & Vibrational School in Boulder, Colorado and trained under Master Suren Shrestha who shares with so much love and compassion the traditional ways of healing with Himalayan singing bowls - bowl layouts, mantras, healing intentions, and therapies – that have been passed on to him from his Nepalese teachers.
 In November 2016, I completed certification and began my practice offering private sound healing and group sound baths.

-In 2017, I went on to become a certified Usui Holy Fire Reiki Master/Teacher under Melinda Kaur and in 2018 a Shamanic Reiki Master through Shamanic Reiki Worldwide.
+I then went on to become a certified Usui Holy Fire Reiki Master/Teacher under Melinda Kaur in 2017 and a Shamanic Reiki Master through Shamanic Reiki Worldwide in 2018.
 I have also completed the required course of study in Usui Ryoho Reiki to become an Animal Reiki Practitioner.
-These beautiful healing modalities are offered as a stand alone session or add-on to sound massage healing.
+These beautiful healing modalities are offered as a stand alone session or add-on to sound and vibrational healing.